The System Remembers the Excluded

 How can exclusion affect later generations?

-Later family members may unconsciously identify with excluded individuals or repeat similar patterns.
+Family Constellations suggests that later family members may unconsciously identify with excluded individuals or repeat emotional and relationship patterns connected to unresolved experiences.

 Does inclusion mean approving harmful behavior?

-No. Inclusion means acknowledging reality and allowing each person their place in the system.
+No. Inclusion means acknowledging reality and recognizing that each person has a place within the family system.
+It does not remove responsibility or excuse harmful actions.

 Can Family Constellations help reveal hidden dynamics?

-It may help bring unconscious patterns and relationships into greater awareness.
+Family Constellations may help bring unconscious loyalties, exclusions, emotional entanglements, and family patterns into greater awareness.